Fake Accounts by Lauren Oyler

 "This novel made me want to retire from contemporary reality.
 I loved it." —Zadie Smith

-A woman in a post-election tailspin discovers that her boyfriend is an anonymous online conspiracy theorist in this provocative and subversive debut novel that examines social media, sex, feminism, and fiction, the connection they've all promised, and the lies they help us tell.
+A woman in a tailspin discovers that her boyfriend is an anonymous online conspiracy theorist in this “incisive” and “funny” debut novel that “brilliantly captures the claustrophobia of lives led online and personae tested in the real world” (Publishers Weekly, starred review).

 On sale February 2, 2021 • ISBN 9781948226929

 On the eve of Donald Trump's inauguration, a young woman snoops through her boyfriend's phone and makes a startling discovery: he's an anonymous internet conspiracy theorist, and a popular one at that.
 Already fluent in internet fakery, irony, and outrage, she's not exactly shocked by the revelation.
 Actually, she's relieved--he was always a little distant--and she plots to end their floundering relationship while on a trip to the Women's March in DC.
 But this is only the first in a series of bizarre twists that expose a world whose truths are shaped by online lies.

 Suddenly left with no reason to stay in New York and increasingly alienated from her friends and colleagues, our unnamed narrator flees to Berlin, embarking on her own cycles of manipulation in the deceptive spaces of her daily life, from dating apps to expat meetups, open-plan offices to bureaucratic waiting rooms.
 She begins to think she can't trust anyone--shouldn't the feeling be mutual?